In the News

 Letter of Support from Cardinal Rodriguez

-The Cardinal visited Cincinnati in suppport of the partnership between Good Shephard Parish and StoS in furthering education in Intibucá.
+The Cardinal visited Cincinnati in support of the partnership between Good Shephard Parish and StS in furthering education in Intibucá.
 He writes: “It is a pleasure for me to participate with your proposal to construct a bilingual school in Concepción, Intibucá.
 Intibucá is one of the neediest areas in Honduras.
 Shoulder to Shoulder has made great strides bettering the health care in several of the most isolated communities such as Santa Lucia, Magdalena and Concepción.” → Read the full letter

-March 2010:
+March 2010

 Shoulder to Shoulder’s Strategic Plan for Comprehensive Health Care for the Frontier